 If you are applying for admission prior to graduating from an undergraduate program, you will be required to submit an official copy of your transcript upon completion of the program in order to confirm degree conferral.

-MBA applicants are required to submit a GMAT or GRE score.
-MS program applicants may request a GMAT/GRE waiver per the waiver requirements detailed on individual program websites.
+MBA and MS program applicants may request a GMAT/GRE waiver per the waiver requirements detailed on individual program websites.
 Graduate Certificate program applicants are not required to submit a GMAT or GRE score.
 GMAT or GRE scores may not be more than five years old.
 Please arrange for your official score report to be sent directly to the Kogod School of Business.

 - Kogod GMAT score report codes: